The Freedom of Minimalism

 Retrofitting an Older House

-There are some single-family homes in our area under 1000 square feet, but most of them are older homes.
+There are some single-family homes in our area under 1000 square feet, but most of those are older homes.
 When you purchase an older home, as we did, you must be prepared for the problems of an old home.
 Homes built before the 1980s can have asbestos, as our house did, and asbestos remediation is expensive.
-Homes built before 1978 often have lead paint and contractors will not perform work on your house until it has been tested.
+Homes built before 1978 often have lead paint and contractors will not work on your house until it has been tested.
 Some argue that you can “get around” testing for things like asbestos and lead by doing the work yourself.
 But the risk is exposing yourself and your family to known highly carcinogenic toxic materials.
 Older homes sometimes have mold or mildew issues.
 Old construction materials may have been made or treated with dangerous chemicals, such as old insulation, lead pipes, and varnishes.

 I’m not against owning an older home, but I wish I had known these things before buying one so I could have been prepared financially.
 We would like newer construction because of our experience.
 Many tiny houses tend to have new building materials or be newly constructed.
 Additionally, the cost is often higher to retrofit or “gut” an old house and rebuild the interior with updated plumbing, electrical, HVAC, etc. than it is to buy or build a new tiny or small house.